Student performance analysis of virtual introductory calculus-based physics class: Ethical Statement

 \section{Ethical Statement}

 This research was done according to ethical principles outlined by Institutional Review Board (IRB) at Bergen Community College.
-That is in accordance with the ethical policies out lined by Institute of Physics (IOP).
-This article does not contain any personal data, and it does not identify any individual (students and/or teachers).
+That is in accordance with the ethical policies outlined by the Institute of Physics (IOP).
+This article does not contain any personal data, and it does not identify any individuals (students and/or teachers).
 All students and teachers have given explicit consent to participate in a research project.